 Finally, we mention that the convergence can be improved even for a Hamiltonian with a bare interaction if one modifies the basis used for diagonalization.
 For example, one can use a basis with additional variational parameters, e.g., the frequency of the harmonic potential~\citep{KOSCIK2018ED}; a basis that utilizes conserved quantities~\citep{Harshman2012}; a basis based upon random states (explicitly correlated Gaussians) that are not related to a non-interacting problem~\citep{Andersen:16}, see also~\citep{Mitroy2013Gaussians} for a review of that approach.
 Those methods can be very successful.
 However, they might require a system-dependent pre-selection of suitable basis states and departure from the established numerical techniques, which stall their development.

-\subsection{Bethe Ansatz-Based Methods}
+\subsection{Bethe ansatz-based methods}

 In Section \ref{sec:EarlyMod} we presented the form of the Bethe ansatz wave function for a bosonic system and discussed the solutions in the few-body limit.
+The Lieb-Liniger model, for general $N$ is described by the Hamiltonian

-For general $N$, assuming a system described by Eq.~\eqref{coordBA} and imposing the contact interaction condition on the derivatives, as well as periodic boundary conditions, yields a set of Bethe ansatz equations (BAE) given by
+where $\hbar=m=1$ is once more assumed.
+The Bethe ansatz for arbitrary $N$ has been given in Eq. \eqref{coordBA}.
+Imposing the contact interaction condition on the derivatives, as well as periodic boundary conditions, yields a set of Bethe ansatz equations (BAE) given by

 where $I_i$ is an integer or half-integer for a total odd or even number of particles, respectively.
 Solving these equations specifies all the possible values of $k_i$, thus determining the complete wave function.
 To express a physical solution, these values must all be different from each other.
 It is worth pointing out here that the solutions strongly depend on the sign of the interaction: for the repulsive case, all solutions are real \citep{Yang1969BosonsTD}, while for the attractive case complex solutions called {\it strings} are allowed \citep{Takahashi1999OneDimensional}.
 Solving the eigenvalue equation $H \psi = E \psi$ then returns the total energy of the system, which is simply given by